Early Mamiya Prismat with curved nameplate: lucking into rare

 There's a small lever (seen under the lens, to the right in the image above) that needs to be depressed in order to unlock the lens and allow for it to be removed.

 The serial number on my camera is 3346509.
-I've been able to find only four other serial numbers of this model on the internet, and two more through emails sent to me by readers of this blog: 3345939, 3346018, 3346101, 3360242, 3360324, and 3360497.
+In seven years since this blog entry, I've been able to find only four other serial numbers of this model on the internet, and three more through emails sent to me by readers of this blog: 3345939, 3346018, 3346101, 3360082, 3360242, 3360324, and 3360497.
 This could be just a coincidence, but it might also mean that there were only three series of 1,000 cameras made (3345xxx, 3346xxx and 3360xxx), which would be an indication of just how limited the production of this early Mamiya Prismat really was (and would also explain why so few of them are showing up on the internet today).
 If you have one of these and want to share the serial number, please contact me.

 Everything in the camera seems to work well, and I might even try it out with a roll of film.
 The question I need to answer is, should I keep or should I sell?
 For now, it's not going anywhere.

-Keywords: 135 film, 1960, 1961, 35mm, Camera collectors in Manitoba, Camera collectors in Winnipeg, Federico Buchbinder, Mamiya Camera Co., Ltd., Manitoba camera collectors, Winnipeg camera collectors, blog, camera collectors, curved faceplate, curved nameplate, early Mamiya Prismat, old cameras, old photography cameras, pentaprism, photo, photographer, photography, rare, rounded nameplate, rounded nameplate, sixties, vintage camera blog, vintage camera blogs, vintage cameras, vintage photography cameras
+Keywords: 135 film, 1960, 1961, 35mm, blog, camera collectors, Camera collectors in Manitoba, Camera collectors in Winnipeg, curved faceplate, curved nameplate, early Mamiya Prismat, Federico Buchbinder, Ltd., Mamiya Camera Co., Manitoba camera collectors, old cameras, old photography cameras, pentaprism, photo, photographer, photography, rare, rounded nameplate, sixties, vintage camera blog, vintage camera blogs, vintage cameras, vintage photography cameras, Winnipeg camera collectors

 Yes, no need to sell D700 if you have trouble with sensor size and "mm" conversion.
 What I use for wide on my APSC (Fuji XT1) is brand new Fujinon XF 14mm 2.8. now I will sell it and buy 16mm 1.4 that is coming out soon.
 Fujinon went a step forward with lenses line and at the moment they really have quality as Zeiss or Nikon or Canon.